-A: The greatest aspect in my expat experience was the feeling of being responsible for myself and being independent.
-The fact that I need to do everything for myself like cooking, doing laundry and ironing my uniforms required adjustment.
+A: The greatest aspect of my expat experience was the feeling of being responsible for myself and being independent.
+The fact that I need to do everything for myself like cooking, doing laundry, and ironing my uniforms required adjustment.

 A: The quality of life is totally different, including the cultures and traditions since this is a Gulf country.
 Conservativism is well observed.
 The cost of living here is quite high.
 The healthcare system is not that appreciated, but the government provides assistance for the expats.

 Q: What are the best things to do or places to visit in Kuwait?

 A: I would recommend exploring the different kinds of restaurants, see the famous Kuwait Towers, and experience the desert safari.

 Q: Tell us about your typical day as an expat in Kuwait.

 A: Well, I came here for work so every day is a routine.
 It’s up to you how you can make the ordinary day an extraordinary one.